-Department of Transportation Office of the Director 1120 N Street Sacramento, CA 95814
+Department of Transportation Office of the Director 1120 N Street Sacramento, CA 94273

-November 20, 2003
+November 10, 2004

-Sunne Wright McPeak, Secretary Business, Transportation and Housing Agency 980-9th Street, Suite 2450 Sacramento, CA 95814
+Sunne Wright McPeak, Secretary Business, Transportation and Housing Agency 980 - 9th Street, Suite 2450 Sacramento, CA 95814

-Dear Madam Secretary:
+Dear Secretary McPeak:

-I am pleased to provide our response to the Bureau of State Audits' (BSA) draft audit report entitled "Department of Transportation: Its Seismic Retrofit Expenditures Comply With the Bond Act, and Its Reimbursement of Interim Funding for Fiscal Years 1994-95 and 1995-96 Is Nearly Complete."
+I am pleased to provide our response to the Bureau of State Audits' (BSA) draft audit report entitled "Department of Transportation: Its Seismic Retrofit Expenditures Comply With the Bond Act and Its Reimbursement of Interim Funding for Fiscal Years 1994-95 and 1995-96 Is Nearly Complete."

 We are pleased that the draft audit report found that the California Department of Transportation (Department) has done a good job of ensuring that its seismic retrofit projects meet the criteria for funding outlined by the Seismic Retrofit Bond Act and does not offer recommendations for the Department to implement.
+Specifically, the auditors found that the Department has made appropriate charges to the seismic bond fund and has nearly completed reimbursement of early seismic retrofit expenditures.

 The Department has worked hard over the past decade to reconstruct, replace, or retrofit State-owned highway and toll bridges throughout California.
-As noted in the draft report, the Department has moved toward its goal of retrofitting more than 1,150 State-owned highway bridges and seven State-owned toll bridges.
-As of June 30, 2003, a total of 1,136 highway bridges and five toll bridges have been retrofitted.
-Work to achieve seismic safety on the remainder of the bridges is underway, and we estimate that all work will be complete by 2010.
-The Department looks forward to the day when seismic safety is achieved on all of the State-owned bridges.
+We look forward to the day when seismic safety is achieved on all of the State-owned bridges.